MatissJurevics/Markdown-Editor/README.md

 - iconify/svelte

 ### Roadmap:
-- Download and upload as JSON
+- Download and upload files
 - Save to blogs api
 - change between markdown and html for styling
 - Fix images (limit size and center them)